naimul011/FlaskWebDevelopment/README.md

 Note that abort does not return control back to the function that calls it but gives control back to the web server by raising an exception.

+## Templates

+Imagine having to build the HTML code for a large table by concatenating data obtained from the database with the necessary HTML string literals.
+Moving the presentation logic into templates helps improve the maintainability of the application.
+A template is a file that contains the text of a response, with placeholder variables for the dynamic parts that will be known only in the context of a request.
+The process that replaces the variables with actual values and returns a final response string is called rendering.
+For the task of rendering templates, Flask uses a powerful template engine called Jinja2.